 Your Medigap premium isn't random.
 Insurance companies look at specific things when they calculate what you'll pay each month.
 Here's what actually affects your monthly payment:

-How Can You Save On Medicare Supplement (Medigap) Costs
+How Can You Save on Medicare Supplement (Medigap) Costs

 - 1Shop During Your Open Enrollment Period

 Your six-month Medigap Open Enrollment Period starts when you turn 65 and enroll in Medicare Part B. Insurance companies can't reject you or charge more based on your health during this window.
 Miss it and insurers can look at your medical history, charge you more or turn you down entirely.
-Additionally, if you're retiring early, you'll need health insurance coverage before you turn 65 since you can't enroll in Medicare yet.
+If you're retiring early, you'll need health insurance coverage before you turn 65 since you can't enroll in Medicare yet.

 - 2Compare Multiple Insurance Companies